-Mountain biking involves developing different skills to road riding.
+Mountain biking involves different skills to road riding.
 One of the most important is how to ride singletrack – here’s how to master those narrow technical trails…

 Leaving the black stuff behind and heading out onto technical trails will mean you’re faced with a number of challenges.
 The terrain can change from grass or dirt to mud, gravel, stones, rocks or roots in an instant.